-One of the biggest cultural phenomena of the last decade, steampunk is now firmly established within the arts scene, enjoying mainstream respect at exhibitions and festivals...
+One of the most significant cultural phenomena of the last decade, steampunk is now firmly established within the arts scene, enjoying mainstream respect at exhibitions and...

 Looking for information on a particular art style?

 Pick any historical art movement below, and enjoy!

 What is a linocut?
 A linocut is a type of relief print.
 Relief printing is when a piece of paper is “stamped” with ink from the top surface of the plate.
 Other types of relief prints are woodcuts and engraving.
 Essentially, a linocut is the same as a woodcut